RSDO-DS3/MultiCOMET/README.md

 ## License

 ## Acknowledgments
-This project was supported by the Slovene Ministry...
+This project was co-financed by the Republic of Slovenia and the European Union under the European Regional Development Fund.
+The operation is carried out under the Operational Programme for the Implementation of the EU Cohesion Policy 2014–2020.

 We would like to thank the authors of COMET and ATOMIC:

 - Antoine Bosselut and Hannah Rashkin and Maarten Sap and Chaitanya Malaviya and Asli Çelikyilmaz and Yejin Choi (2019), COMET: Commonsense Transformers for Automatic Knowledge Graph Construction, Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL).
 - Maarten Sap, Ronan Le Bras, Emily Allaway, Chandra Bhagavatula, Nicholas Lourie, Hannah Rashkin, Brendan Roof, Noah A. Smith, Yejin Choi (2019), ATOMIC: An Atlas of Machine Commonsense for If-Then Reasoning, arXiv:1811.00146v3 [cs.CL] 7 Feb 2019.